Jacobian of solutions to the conductivity equation in limited view: Numerical Examples

 for $(x_1,x_2)\in \Omega$.
 Figure \ref{fig:TrueSig} illustrates the conductivities.
 To investigate influence of the size of the boundary of control, $\Gamma$, we consider three different sizes that are outlined in figure \ref{fig:GammaSize}.

 We demonstrate that the Jacobian constraint is satisfied for a choice of continuous and discontinuous boundary conditions in accordance with theorem \ref{thm:Main}.
-Note that as $\Omega$ is the unit disk the parameterization of the boundary satisfies $\eta(t)=t$.
-The following functions $(f_1,f_2)$ yielding continuous boundary conditions satisfy condition (a) in theorem \ref{thm:Main}, as $\mathrm{arg}(\dot{\gamma})$ is strictly increasing and $\abs{\mathrm{ind}(\dot{\gamma})}=1$:
+The functions $(f_1^c,f_2^c)$ below yield continuous boundary functions that satisfy condition (a) in theorem \ref{thm:Main}: From the right part in figure \ref{fig:ws} we see that $\mathrm{arg}(\dot{\gamma}^c)$ is strictly increasing and thus monotone and $\dot{\gamma^c}$ satisfies $\abs{\mathrm{Ind}(\dot{\gamma}^c)}=1$.
+As $\mathrm{Ind}(\dot{\gamma}^c)$ denotes the winding number of $\dot{\gamma}^c$ it can also be observed visually from the left part of figure \ref{fig:ws} that its winding number is 1.

 The corresponding functions $u_i^c\vert_{\partial \Omega}$ extended by zero along the whole boundary are illustrated in figure \ref{fig:contBC}.